overview/overview-local/README.md

 Overview uses lots of memory, and that can make your computer a bit sluggish.
 Open a terminal and run `~/overview-local/stop` to shut it down.

+# Backing up Overview's data

+You can copy all Overview's data into a single file.

+Run `~/overview-local/backup backup.tar.gz` and then store `backup.tar.gz`
+somewhere safe.

+If you're in the midst of using Overview when you run this, the backup may be inconsistent.
+(We just use `tar` to back up a PostgreSQL directory.)
+To be safe, you should stop Overview before you back it up.

+# Restoring Overview from a backup

+After you've installed Overview and tested that it works, you can wipe all its data and replace it with a backup's data.

+Run `~/overview-local/restore-from-backup backup.tar.gz`, where `backup.tar.gz`
+is your backup file.

+This command will stop Overview itself.

 # Debugging

 If Overview isn't running correctly, we'd love for you to file an issue on our